-- 4.5.3 In all cases, only the players, the coach and a maximum of four (4) staff members registered on the O-2bis Form will be allowed to sit on the bench (with the exception of the team manager and the press officer); - 4.5.4 Doctors, Physiotherapists, Referees, journalists and people from the media must have been previously registered with the FIVB and still be in active service.
-Please refer to Section G of the FIVB Medical Regulations for Doctors and Physiotherapists. - 4.5.5 Accreditation for each Competition will be made through the FIVB Volleyball Events Department or by the organising Confederation. - 4.5.6 Only journalists of a national media or a national press agency will be accepted, while a National Federation Press Officer will be allowed to attend only with proper credentials sent in advance to the FIVB Press Officer (press@fivb.org). - 4.5.7 Should any one of the functional positions not be filled by the properly authorized or accredited person, that position cannot be transferred to another function or person, and, therefore, the official delegation will be reduced accordingly.
+- 4.5.2 Extra Team Officials (2nd Assistant Coach, Physical Trainer, Statistician, General Manager, Team Interpreter, etc.) may be added to a Team Delegation but may be accredited only when their local travel and accommodation and other necessary expenses are paid in advance by the respective NF to the Organiser. - 4.5.3 In all cases, only the players, the coach and a maximum of four (4) staff members registered on the O-2bis Form will be allowed to sit on the bench; - 4.5.4 Doctors and Physiotherapists must have been previously registered with the FIVB and still be in active service.
+Please refer to Section G of the FIVB Medical Regulations for Doctors and Physiotherapists. - 4.5.5 Team's Accreditation for each Competition will be made through the FIVB Volleyball Department and the organising Confederation. - 4.5.6 A maximum of one (1) journalist may be accredited by FIVB and may be designated as a Team Journalist for the competition.
+It is recommended that a Team Journalist is assigned as a Team Videographer and carries out the duties of the Team Journalist. - 4.5.7 Should any one of the functional positions not be filled by the properly authorized or accredited person, that position cannot be transferred to another function or person, and, therefore, the official delegation will be reduced accordingly.